ChewKeanHo/AutomataCI/README.md

 [![AutomataCI](src/icons/icon-1200x400.svg)](#automataci)

-This is a template git repository equipped with a native built-in semi-autonomous CI tools known as `AutomataCI`.
-This allows one to run CI with or without solely relying on 3rd-party service provider which can becomes a supply chain threat at least in the 2021-2023 era.
+This is a template git repository equipped with a native built-in semi-autonomous CI tool known as `AutomataCI`.
+It allows one to run a full-force CI jobs with or without solely relying on 3rd-party service providers that can potentially be a supply chain threat at leas starting from year 2021-2023 era.

 ## Why It Matters

-Some good business reasons why AutomataCI is made:
+Some good business reasons why using AutomataCI:

 1. **Start off with a tested and solid foundation** - All the templates and CI jobs are tested and have default configured for immediate software development.
-2. **Avoid being threatend by your CI provider** - CI it's a life-support system for your project; handle it in-house and natively rather than leaving it vulnerable for 3rd-party vendors to extort it.
+2. **Avoid being threatend by your malicious suppliers** - CI it's a nerve system for your product; handle it in-house and natively rather than leaving it vulnerable for any 3rd-party to extort you.
 3. **Steadily improvable** - AutomataCI itself are designed to be adaptive to market changes, self-improvable, and cater to common use cases.
 4. **Simple and scalable** - Only uses `POSIX` shell and `PowerShell` so it